SEE-GEO/sarssw/README.md

 #### This repository
 In this repository, the following files are of special interest for running the project.
 A pickle file of the data frame after the collocation in `bouy_survey/survey.py` can be found in `bouy_survey/1h_survey/result_df`.
 A precomputed SVC homogeneity filter can be found in `sar_survey/out/homogenity_svc.pkl`

-#### Quartz server
+#### Quartz server `/data/exjobb/sarssw/`
-For those with access to the quartz server for this project, the dataset of sub-images from `pipeline/download_sar_multiprocess.py` can be found in `/data/exjobb/sarssw/sar_dataset`.
-The most recent dataset of features and lables can be found in `/data/exjobb/sarssw/sar_dataset_features_lables_22_may/sar_dataset.pickle`.
-The predictions of the final models can be found in  `/data/exjobb/sarssw/result_predictions` and `result_predictions_only_features`.
+For those with access to the quartz server for this project, the dataset of sub-images from `pipeline/download_sar_multiprocess.py` can be found in `sar_dataset/`.
+A dataset of non-homogenous sub-images can be found in `wind_farm/`, which together with the other sub-images can be used to train a new homogeneity filter.
+The most recent dataset of features and lables can be found in `sar_dataset_features_lables_22_may/sar_dataset.pickle`.
+The predictions of the final models can be found in `result_predictions/` and `result_predictions_only_features/`.
+Finally, the checkpoints of the final models can be found in `final_img_feat/version_0/` and `final_only_feat/version_1/`.

-#### Mimer server
-For those with access to the mimer server for this project, the sub-image dataset, the features and lables dataset and the final predictions can be found with the same names in `/mimer/NOBACKUP/priv/chair/sarssw/`.
-In this directory, a few datasets extracted using `pipeline/data_copy.py` according to different specifications can be found.
-Most noteably, `IW_VV_VH` is the full dataset according to the limitations of this project, but other versions can easily be recomputed with `pipeline/data_copy.py`.
-Finally, the checkpoints of the final models can be found in `final_img_feat/version_0/checkpoints/` and `final_only_feat/version_1/checkpoints/`